This is Part 2 of our tutorial series on building a membership site with WordPress.

 To learn more about WordPress membership plugins, go here:

-Disclaimer: This site has no association with WordPress, Automattic, or any WordPress products written about on this website.
-We may receive financial benefits from the sale of any third-party products and services advertised on this site.
-All product images are the copyright of their respective owners and comply with all license terms and agreements of use.
+Disclaimer: This site has no direct association with WordPress, Automattic, or any of the WordPress-related products mentioned on this site.
+We may derive financial benefits or affiliate commissions from the purchase of any third-party products and services mentioned on our website.
+All images and information sourced from product websites remain the copyright of their respective owners and comply with all license terms and agreements of use to the best of our knowledge.